demetriuzz/sb-kafka-processing/README.md

 # kafka-processing

-Example of processing Kafka messages.
+Example of processing Kafka messages on Spring Boot.